Spanish fish people worship a big fish god. Ah, that wacky Lovecraft (by way of that wacky Stuart Gordon).

 Yeah.
 I prefer the anything-goes Gordon of Re-Animator, but there’s nothing wrong with a well-done, atmospheric, spooky chiller, especially coming from a director far less frequently heard from than he deserves to be.
 Besides, this is probably about as close to Gordon’s legendary unmade Lovecraft project Shadow Over Innsmouth as we’re likely to get.

-It’s a horror movie that doesn’t involve knife-wielding Michael Myers ripoffs stalking ironic, pop-culturally-aware teenagers, and it spirals down to a surprisingly dark denouement (surprising these days, when plots with any hint of sending the audience out bummed have all the originality test-surveyed out of them) — I say we horror fans should get behind it.Explore posts in the same categories: adaptation, horror
+It’s a horror movie that doesn’t involve knife-wielding Michael Myers ripoffs stalking ironic, pop-culturally-aware teenagers, and it spirals down to a surprisingly dark denouement (surprising these days, when plots with any hint of sending the audience out bummed have all the originality test-surveyed out of them) — I say we horror fans should get behind it.adaptation, horror